Final Expense Insurance [The Ultimate Guide]

 Some life insurance companies will allow policyholders to borrow against the face value of this policy; however, the face value is going to be much lower than with a traditional life insurance policy.
 Also, some final expense insurance plans do allow for the benefit amount to increase as a result of tax-free savings that can accumulate over time.

-The specific benefits from your burial insurance or final expense insurance policy are going to differ based on who you choose to get your policy through, how much coverage you need, and how much coverage you can afford.
+The specific benefits from your burial insurance or final expense insurance policy are going to differ based on the insurance company you chooseand how much coverage you purchase.

 The important thing to remember is that burial insurance may refer to both preneed/prepaid insurance and final expense insurance.
 Reading the fine print can help make sure that you get the coverage you are looking for.